Title Practical Course: Experimental Evaluation of modern Computing Systems and Accelerators (IN0012, IN2106, IN2397, IN4294)

 What you will learn from this course ?

-- have the chance to work on newest HPC technology such as CPUs or GPUs from Intel, AMD, NVidia, Marvell, Fujitsu ( in particular A64FX - powers the fastest supercomputer in the world (Fugaku) by TOP500 rankings as of June 2020 ).
+- have the chance to work on newest HPC technology such as CPUs or GPUs from Intel, AMD, NVidia, Marvell, Fujitsu (in particular A64FX - powers the second fastest supercomputer in the world (Fugaku) by TOP500 rankings as of June 2022),

-- - for later assignments - make use of OpenCL, SYCL, or CUDA.
+- - for later assignments - make use of HIP or CUDA.

-Students will work in groups of 3, doing reports for each task as well as short presentations of their evaluation results (2 talks every week randomly selected among the groups).
+Students will work in groups, doing reports for each task as well as short presentations of their evaluation results (2 groups will be selected every week to present their reports).
 Grading is done based on delivered reports and short presentations.
 This includes source code used for the evaluations, which has to be added to the reports.

 Registration for the lab will happen via the matching system.